 Character trait: Conservation

-Megy helps teach children that we have an obligation to the earth to protect it and our natural resources.
+Megy helps teach children how important it is to care for our environment to help keep our planet healthy!
 She helps children identify actions they can take to help the environment.

 Character trait: Courage